noahehall/theBookOfNoah/_javascript.md

       2. filling in pixels
         - 1 and 2 === *rasterize*
     5. compositing: taking the multiple layers from the paint process and drawing them to the screen in the correct order so that the page renders correctly
+      - where the painted parts of the page are put together for displaying on screen.
+      - two key factors in this area that affect page performance: the number of compositor layers that need to be managed, and the properties that you use for animations.
   - impact of various modification types
     1. layout property changes: i.e. modification to an element's geometry; width, height, position (e.g. left, top)
       - JS/CSS > style > layout > paint > composite